Underglow: United States

-In the United States of America, certain underglow lights are illegal however this is largely based on individual states and varies state to state.
-Particularly the colors blue and red, as well as any kind of flashing light effects, are banned from public streets in some states as they can distract drivers or be confused with police cars.
+In the United States of America, certain underglow lights are unlawful however this is largely based on individual states and varies state to state.
+Particularly the colors blue and red, as well as any kind of flashing light effects, are banned from public streets in some states because they can distract drivers or be confused with police cars.
 Almost all the states prohibit the colors green, red and blue because these are used for emergency purposes only.
 However, the laws governing the underglow of a car depend on the state.
 States where there is a lot of traffic and have a lot of cities have stricter regulations due to the high risk of crashes.

-Ground effects lighting is illegal in the state of Michigan, Massachusetts and Maine.
-In California, underglow lights are allowed to be used in places other than public roads and there could be a penalty if found using them in public roads.
+Ground effects lighting is unlawful in the state of Michigan, Massachusetts and Maine.
+In California, "diffused lights" are permitted to be mounted on the exterior of a vehicle (which includes underneath) if they meet the requirements set forth in Section 25400 of the California Vehicle Code.
+Furthermore, all diffused colors less than 0.05 candela per square inch are authorized, except that the color red is prohibited in the front.
+Finally, diffused lights cannot be mounted within 12 inches of a required device.
+(See section 25400 of the CA Veh.
+Code.)
 Underglow is legal in Ohio.
 In Vermont, there is a penalty if underglow is turned on while driving.
 In Alaska, underglow lights are allowed as long as the color is white, yellow, or amber.
-In Florida, underglow use is not illegal, although several restrictions apply.
+In Florida, underglow use is not unlawful, although several restrictions apply.

 Canada

-Underglow or ground effects lightings are illegal in the province of Alberta, Canada.
+Underglow or ground effects lightings are unlawful in the province of Alberta, Canada.
 The use of these lightings are prohibited under section 4 subsection (4) of Alberta's Vehicle Equipment Regulation.

 In British Columbia, Canada.
 Underglow is considered to be "off road" lights and must be covered with an opaque cover anytime the vehicle is on a highway, parked or being driven on public roads.

-Europe
+United Kingdom

 Underglow is allowed in the UK, but color and positioning restrictions apply.